 In general, golden hour light is considered one of the best for all kinds of genres.
 You can use it to create a warm and peaceful glow in your photos.

 As you can see in the photo above, this is really useful in landscape photography.

 Avoid midday light unless you want to bring out the textures in your subject.
 Or if you plan to take photos in the shade.

 9. Use Vibrance Instead of Saturation to Make Your Pictures Stand Out

 Oftentimes, especially in landscape photography, people are tempted to oversaturate everything.
-While this makes for a colourful image, it also ruins the story.
+While this makes for a colorful image, it also ruins the story.

 Oversaturation can also make your photos look grainy.
-It can ruin certain colours, and turn a beautiful picture into a distracting mess.
+It can ruin certain colors, and turn a beautiful picture into a distracting mess.

 If you want to enhance a dull part without oversaturating your entire photo, work with the vibrance tool in your editing program.

 8. Spend Quality Time With Yourself to Understand Your Intentions